jcarterlab/Risky-Business/R/Risky-Business.md

 Risky Business
 ================
 Jack Carter
-2/8/2022
+2/21/2022

 ## **Summary**

 This project uses web scraping, regex combinations and a labeling mechanism to identify how the prevalence of political violence risks differs by continent and region in the emerging world.
-It uses 193 risk headlines from 76 unique online newspapers.
+It uses 298 risk headlines from 95 different newspapers.